anabrains/neocortex_genomics_Foxp1_data/README.md

                                                                                            ::..
 ```

-This repo contains the data accompanying the code found at https://github.com/anabrains/neocortex_genomics_Foxp1
+This repo contains the code accompanying this data can be found at: https://github.com/anabrains/neocortex_genomics_Foxp1

 Paper can be found here: https://doi.org/10.1016/j.celrep.2025.115384 PMID: 40048431